sparkyb/pype/readme.txt

 I would ever want or need.
 You rock.

 Neil Hodgson and others who work on Scintilla.
-As wxStyledTextCtrl is a binding for scitilla in wxWindows, which then has bindings for wxPython, basically ALL the REAL functionality of the editor you are now using is the result of Scintilla.
+As wxStyledTextCtrl is a binding for scintilla in wxWindows, which then has bindings for wxPython, basically ALL the REAL functionality of the editor you are now using is the result of Scintilla.
 The additional things like tabbed editing, hotkeys, etc., they are mere surface decorations in comparison to what it would take to